nyu-software-engineering/full-mern-stack-web-app/README.md

 - show the available databases: `show dbs`
 - select the database used by this app: `use example-mern-stack-app`
 - show the documents stored in the `messages` collection: `db.messages.find()` - this will be empty at first, but will later be populated by the app.

+If you have trouble running Docker on your computer, use a database hosted on [MongoDB Atlas](https://www.mongodb.com/atlas) instead.
+Atlas is a "cloud"" MongoDB database service with a free option.
+Create a database there, and make note of the connection string.
+In the `.env` file within the `back-end` directory, replace the given `DB_CONNECTION_STRING` value with this one.

+### Build and launch the back end

+1. Navigate into the `back-end` directory
+1. Run `npm install` to install all dependencies listed in the `package.json` file.
+1. Run `npm start` to launch the back-end server

+### Build and launch the front end

+1. Navigate into the `front-end` directory
+1. Run `npm install` to install all dependencies listed in the `package.json` file.
+1. Run `npm start` to launch the React.js server

 ### Visit the web app in your web browser